 Some scholarships assist only students from a particular community or state without criteria regarding the causes of their siblings' deaths.
-The JoJo D'Occhio Foundation, for example, helps students who plan to attend the University of Delaware.
-To qualify, the applicant must be younger than 22 years old and the surviving sibling of a deceased individual.
 Students may find information regarding local and state-specific scholarships through the financial aid offices of the colleges where they plan to enroll.

 Many organizations support the family members of cancer patients who have passed away.
 Scholarship programs seek to help families with college expenses when they may have already drained their financial resources to pay for cancer treatments and medical care.
-The SuperSibs!
-Scholarship Program provides tuition scholarships to the siblings of cancer patients; applicants must be able to explain their families' experiences with cancer and the impact of those experiences on their goals for the future.
-Similarly, Project Hope and Joy helps bereaved siblings through its Hope Scholarship Fund.
-Some cancer-related scholarships focus on helping students from a particular area or state.
-For example, the Children's Cancer Community grants memorial scholarships to the siblings of children who have passed away from cancer; eligible applicants must come from specified counties in Northern California.
+Project Hope and Joy helps bereaved siblings through its Hope Scholarship Fund.